Modernisme Plaza of the City Hall of Valencia

-The Modernisme Plaza of the City Hall of Valencia was the transformation of the square of the City Hall of Valencia by Javier Goerlich in 1931 (then called "Bajada de San Francisco").
+The Modernisme Plaza of the City Hall of Valencia was the transformation of the square of the City Hall of Valencia, Spain by Javier Goerlich in 1931 (then called "Bajada de San Francisco").
 It later became the Plaza of the City Hall and its fountain.

 Dr. Daniel Benito Goerlich (nephew of architect Goerlich Lleó), Professor of Art History and Curator of Cultural Heritage of the University of Valencia, stated that the 1930s reform "belongs to a very specific social context, and was destroyed a few years later in a completely different context, the repressive postwar, towards the 'disaffected' to the political regime of the time."

 History

 The work of the Plaza del Ayuntamiento ended the previous "Bajada de San Francisco".
 Its expropriation caused expected unrest among the residents.
 The subsequent Plaza and Parque de Emilio Castelar is part of the architectural work of Goerlich Lleó including purist, Art Deco and Modernisme styles.
 This was destined to become the new civic center of the city, competing with the plazas de la Reina and de la Virgen.
 It was carried out using a high and triangular platform.
 The corners, culminated with fountains, representing the three provinces.

 The square had the nickname tortada (caked), referring to the upper platform, and it mainly included two elements: the steps of classic style and Mercado de las Flores (Flower Market).
 The latter was an underground space that inserted into the square and allowed florists to sell their product.
 However, they were strongly opposed to be housed inside from the start.
 The space them was narrow and dark and, although it was a badge element to the square and the city, considered that supposed its "commercial ruin".